Precise, efficient and flexible modeling of crystallizing elastomers based on physics-augmented neural networks: Evaluation of the model performance through experimental data

 such that $\mathcal{Q}((\lambda_1,\lambda_2,\lambda_3), q) \approx \omega$.
 To identify a suitable $\mathcal{Q}$, we introduce an auxiliary feedforward neural network with internal normalization layers.
 Its parameters are identified minimizing the deviation between experimental crystallinity and pseudo-crystallinity, measured by the loss

 following a similar strategy as described for the PANN above in Sec.~\ref{sec:NN_training}.
 Thereby, we ensure $\omega \in [0,1]$ by considering a sigmoid activation in the rearmost layer of $\mathcal{Q}$.
-The posterior mappings found in Fig. \ref{fig:Rault_6,5-5,0_+omega_autogen} achieve excellent approximation of the DOC.
+The posterior mappings found in Fig. \ref{fig:Rault_6,5-5,0_+omega_autogen} achieve { adequate} approximation of the DOC. {We regard the possibility of calibrating the model without crystallinity measurements to be a valuable insight with potential practical applications.
+However, to account for SIC-related effects, such as increased fracture resistance, it is considered advantageous to employ a model parameterization calibrated to represent the DOC.}